majoreks/postgraduate-proj-telescope-img-analysis/report/report.md

 ### 6.5.2 Setup

-The v1 network with ResNet50 is used.
-To visualize the effect of non-maximum suppression in the telescope images, the test dataset is analyzed with 3 threshold values (0.3, 0.5 and 0.7) that are represented in the following images from top to bottom.
+The v2 network with ResNet50 is used.
+To visualize the effect of non-maximum suppression in the telescope images, the test dataset is analyzed with 5 NMS threshold values (0.3, 0.4, 0.5, 0.6 and 0.7).
+Metrics are computed for all 5 cases, and figures are plot for cases 0.3, 0.5 and 0.7.

 ### 6.5.3 Results